gvwilson/thirdbit/_posts/2013/2013-05-25-our-infrastructure.md

     and one for the Version 3 notes.
     (We split material between repositories
-    because we didn't want people to have to download the earlier versions in order to write a blog post&mdash;they're fairly large.
+    because we didn't want people to have to download the earlier versions in order to write a blog post–they're fairly large.
     In practice,
     though,
     the web site compiler doesn't work if you don't have everything at hand.)